811 Naval Air Squadron: Mosquito / Sea Mosquito (1945-1947)

-The squadron was reformed in September 1945, and in August 1946 was equipped with the Sea Mosquito TR.33, which was a de Havilland Mosquito FB.VI modified for carrier operations.
+Three of these were promptly withdrawn, and the rest were substituted with twelve Sea Mosquito TR Mk.33s starting in April 1946, the FB Mk.VIs having provided 811 Squadron with the necessary Mosquito experience prior to transitioning to the de Havilland Sea Mosquito.
 An early prototype, flown by test pilot Eric Brown, was the first twin-engined aircraft to make a carrier landing, when it touched down aboard HMS Indefatigable on 25 March 1944.
+The Sea Mosquito was developed to fulfil the criteria outlined in the Admiralty's Specification N.15/44, which was the initial specification issued for a twin-engine aircraft designed for carrier operations.
+The Sea Mosquito TR Mk.33s were first deployed by the FAA, replacing the Mosquito FB Mk.VIs of 811 Squadron.

-Stationed at RNAS Brawdy, Pembrokeshire, 811 Squadron was the only unit to operate this type, which never served aboard a carrier, before it was superseded by the Sea Hornet.
+Stationed at RNAS Brawdy (HMS Goldcrest), Pembrokeshire, 811 Squadron was the only unit to operate this type, which never served aboard a carrier, before it was superseded by the de Havilland Sea Hornet.
 The squadron was disbanded in July 1947.